GJSissons/nf-windows-guide/nf-windows-dev-guide.md

 Collaborative source code management systems such as BitBucket, GitHub, and GitLab are used to develop and share Nextflow pipelines.
 To be productive with Nextflow, you will want to install Git.

 As explained earlier, VS Code operates in different contexts.
 When running VS Code in the context of Windows, VS Code will look for a local copy of Git.
-When using VS Code to operate against the remote WSL environment, a separate installation of Git installed on Ubuntu will be used.
+When operating against the remote WSL environment, a separate installation of Git installed on Ubuntu will be used.
 (Note that Git is installed by default on Ubuntu 20.04)

-Developers will probably want to use Git both from within a Windows context and a Linux context, so we need to make sure that Git is present in both environments.
+Developers may want to use Git both from within Windows and Linux, so we need to make sure that Git is present in both environments.

 ### Step 1: Install Git on Windows (optional)

 * Download the install the 64-bit Windows version of Git from https://git-scm.com/downloads.

 * Click on the Git installer from the Downloads directory, and click through the default installation options.
-During the install process, you will be asked to select the default editor to be used with Git.
+During the install process, you will be prompted to select the default editor to be used with Git.
 (VIM, Notepad++, etc.).
-Select Visual Studio Code (assuming that this is the IDE that you plan to use for Nextflow).
+Select Visual Studio Code (assuming that this is the IDE you plan to use for Nextflow).